-The following specifications apply [applicable as of 4 November 2021]:
+The following specifications apply:

 Good - Braking deceleration is normal for the wheel braking effort applied and directional control is normal.

 Good to medium - Braking deceleration or directional control is between Good and Medium.

 Medium - Braking deceleration is noticeably reduced for the wheel braking effort applied or directional control is noticeably reduced.